 A stakeholder technical working group has been formed to foster local interagency communication and cooperation.
 This group is essential to the success of the study and to the long-term use of the well database and groundwater flow model.
 In addition to USGS and WERI scientists, the working group comprises local technical experts from the Department of Defense and Guam government agencies, including the Guam Environmental Protection Agency and the Guam Waterworks Authority.
 Besides facilitating the progress and eventual application of the study products, the working group will help to ensure that ongoing and future water-management decisions will be based on shared scientific information and common understanding of Guam’s hydrology.
 Working-group meetings will be held regularly throughout the study, and products of each phase will be shared through the working group and presented simultaneously to all stakeholders.
 Working group members will also be invited to observe or assist with fieldwork as practical, offer advice on the direction of the study, and suggest instructive and useful applications of the groundwater flow model.
 Study results, including the database and modeling tools, will be available to all stakeholders to help provide more reliable evaluations of the potential effects of groundwater production and preclude conflicts that can arise from insufficient information and differing interpretations of the data.

-Simulate proposed withdrawal scenarios.
-Complete report documenting the study approach and findings.
+Complete report documenting the study's approach and findings.

 Rotzoll, K., Gingerich, S.B., Jenson, J.W., and El-Kadi, A.I., in press, Estimating hydraulic properties from tidal attenuation in the Northern Guam Lens Aquifer, Territory of Guam, USA: Hydrogeology Journal, DOI: 10.1007/s10040-012-0949-9, accessed Jan.
 15. 2013.